cuadravan/cuadravan/README.md

 **[Project Linkage App](https://github.com/cuadravan/project-linkage-maui-desktop)** – A .NET MAUI application connecting project owners and skill providers with project management, user profiles, and real-time messaging.
 **[Autonomous Pesticide Sprayer Robot](https://github.com/cuadravan/raspi-pesticide-sprayer-robot)** – An embedded systems project to automate pesticide spraying using Raspberry Pi 4.
 **[Line Follower Robot with Color Detection](https://github.com/cuadravan/pic16f877a-line-follower-color-detection)** – An embedded systems project that combines line following with color detection to change its behavior using PIC16F877A.
 **Urban Green Space Management GIS Desktop App using AI** – A desktop GIS app built with PySide6, TensorFlow, and Google Earth Engine Python API to analyze urban green spaces from satellite imagery. ⚠️ Note: This repository is private as it contains work from our completed academic research and cannot be shared publicly.
+**Mobile App with Backend Server** – A mobile application built with .NET MAUI, ASP.NET Core Web API, EF Core, and SQLite. ⚠️ Note: This repository is private as it is covered under an NDA for my internship project.

 ---